foxyblocks/blockhole/README.md

 # Blockhole (WIP)

 Have an expensive block that you need to cache?
 Maybe an http response from an expensive third party service?
-It currently only supports redis for storage, but more options are forthcoming.

 Inspired heavily from the interface of [VCR](https://github.com/vcr/vcr) Blockhole will suck up the response from the block so it only runs once.

     Blockhole.use_hole('pie-hole') do
-      # some expensive operation
+      # some expensive operation that returns some value
     end

+It currently only supports redis for storage, but more options are forthcoming.

 ## Installation